 - Death: Worms that go undiagnosed can cause chickens to die for seemingly no reason.
 A dead chicken may be the result of a problem that is limited to that chicken alone.
-However, most often it signals a problem that might be affecting the entire flock.
+However, it often signals a problem that might be affecting the entire flock.

-If your chickens have worms you are unlikely to actually see them, though in some cases they may be visible.
-Most worms stay hidden inside their host’s body and the only evidence is often the presence of worm eggs.
+If your chickens have worms, you are unlikely to see them, though they may be visible in some cases.
+Most worms stay hidden inside their host’s body, and the only evidence is often the presence of worm eggs.
 Since the eggs passed are microscopic, you’d need help from your veterinarian to accurately diagnose them this way.